aryan68125/pixelStudio/README.md

 NOTE:->
-I hafec a problem while trying to share the drawn image in the application via email, whatsapp, telegram etc This is how I solved it ->
+I had a problem while trying to share the drawn image in the application via email, whatsapp, telegram etc This is how I solved it ->
 In xml path file
 ```